bbc/catflap-camera/docs/INSTALLATION.md

 Now we've got the camera installed we can run it.
 Let's do that to test it's working.

 Run it with `sudo python /opt/catflap-camera/camera.py`.
 You won't see any output - that's normal.
 Try moving the magnet around your sensor to trigger the camera.
 Give it a minute or so of this and look at your web server - you should see some pictures!
+You can enter `Ctrl+C` to turn off the camera and return to your prompt.

 If things aren't working (or even if they are) you'll probably want to look at the system log, where messages from the camera will be recorded.
 You can use a couple of appropriately named standard tools called `cat` and `tail` to inspect them.

-`cat /var/log/syslog` will dump the entire log to your console.
+`cat /var/log/syslog` will print the entire log to your console.
 This probably isn't useful.
-You can pass it through the `grep` filter to just look for lines about the camera - `cat /var/log/syslog | grep camera` will yield something like the below log extract. `tail -n 50 /var/log/syslog` will only print the last 50 lines of a log, and can be combined with `grep` for filtering.
+You can pass it through the `grep` filter to just look for lines about the camera - `cat /var/log/syslog | grep camera` will yield something like the below log extract.

+We can use `tail` to get a subset of a file starting at the end of the file (there's another utility, `head`, which is the same but starts from the beginning of a file). `tail -n 50 /var/log/syslog` will only print the last 50 lines of a log, and can be combined with `grep` for filtering.

     Oct  4 16:43:51 catflap camera.py[20868]: I am a revision 3 Raspberry Pi running RPi.GPIO 0.5.7
     Oct  4 16:43:51 catflap camera.py[20868]: Catflap sense lead should be connected to P1-24